ampotos/dynStruct/README.md

 dynStruct is a tool using dynamoRio to monitor memory access of an ELF binary via a data gatherer, and use this data to revcover structure of the original code.

+The data gathered can also be used to quickly find where and by who a menber of a structure is write or read.

 Today only the data gatherer is available, the recovering of structures and a webui will come.

 ## Requirements